Syrian Barrage Buries Civilian Areas: 'What Have We Done To Deserve This?'

 and then this happened... pic.twitter.com/8kPJr7Tz1j

 As NPR's Ruth Sherlock reports, the forces supporting President Bashar Assad's regime are "pummeling the area from the air before troops, which are believed to be amassing on the edges, then try to move in."
-A ground offensive would aim to clear eastern Ghouta of its rebel groups, which have proven to be a deadly threat from their perch just outside the capital.
+A ground offensive would aim to clear eastern Ghouta of its rebel groups, which have proved to be a deadly threat from their perch just outside the capital.

 But there has been a vast disparity in the scale of firepower between the two factions, as pro-regime forces conduct their campaign on the district of some 400,000 people with airstrikes and barrel bombs.